 The information on the register is provided by licensees.
 They are obliged to ensure that information about their financial advisers is true and correct.

 If you think the information is incorrect or misleading, please submit an online inquiry form.
 Please include the financial adviser's name and number, details about the information you think is incorrect and what it should be.

 I am a financial adviser and my details on the register are incorrect.
 How can I change these?

 You can notify ASIC about changes or corrections to your details through ASIC Connect.

 How can I give feedback to improve use of the register?

 We encourage you to give us feedback to help us improve the register.
-Use Moneysmart's feedback form to do this.
+Send your comments and suggestions to [email protected].

 There are too many results shown when I search for an adviser's name.
 How do I know which one to select?